B-210, General Policy

 • cannot access the account because the person’s Lone Star Card was lost, stolen or does not work properly.

-If a primary or secondary cardholder reports a lost, stolen or not working Lone Star Card, an EBT vendor mails the replacement card to the PCH's TIERS address within two calendar days of the request.
-If the TIERS address is not current, the Lone Star Help Desk refers the person to 2-1-1 to update the address.
+If a PCH or SCH reports a lost, stolen or not working Lone Star Card, the EBT vendor mails a replacement card to the PCH's TIERS address within two calendar days of the request.
+If the TIERS address is not current, the Lone Star Help Desk refers the person to 2-1-1 to update the household’s mailing or issuance address.

 Replacement Card Criteria